Global Compact against Corruption. OECD Convention. ICC Anti-corruption Clause (4 ECTS, )

 against corruption for themselves”

-Corruption is implicit with the Civilization, but in this phase of globalization and digitalization of the economy, instead of being able to find ways and mechanisms that can override it, corruption has not stopped growing.
+Corruption is implicit with Civilization, but in this phase of globalization and digitalization of the economy, instead of being able to find ways and mechanisms that can override it, corruption has not stopped growing.

 There are many initiatives to fight against corruption: UN, OECD,